 Here is a straightforward plan to help you save $10,000.
 Use it to boost your own savings and meet your financial goals!

 $10,000 is a perfect savings goal.
 It’s a beautiful number.
 It’s a large amount of money without being unattainable.
-It’s the idea starting point for your first “big” savings mission.
+It’s the ideal starting point for your first “big” savings mission.
 But like most great ideas, the execution is hard part.
 It’s one thing to want to save $10,000, but how do you actually go about doing it?

 How to Save $10,000